metaDMG-dev/metaDMG-core/README.md

 - General parameters:
   - `--forward-only`: Only fit the forward strand.
-  - `--storage-dir`: Path where the generated output files and folders are stored.
+  - `--output-dir`: Path where the generated output files and folders are stored.
 Default: `./data/`.
-  - `--cores`: The maximum number of cores to use.
+  - `--parallel_samples`: The maximum number of cores to use.
 Default is 1.
-  - `--cores-pr-fit`: Number of cores pr. fit.
+  - `--cores-per-sample`: Number of cores pr. sample.
 Do not change unless you know what you are doing.
   - `--sample-prefix`: Prefix for the sample names.
   - `--sample-suffix`: Suffix for the sample names.
   - `--config-path`: The name of the generated config file.
 Default: `config.yaml`.